 Remember the power of headlines when you’re repurposing content.
 If you’re reposting on social media or places like Medium or Linkedin, try using a different headline.

 This is so you can check to see which headline performed best.

 Take quotes from your old case studies and use them on social media with a relevant image.

 Swap old quotes for newer ones in your old blog posts, and then repost.

 It only takes a bit of effort and some creativity to repurpose your blog content.
 It’s worth that extra work to get the most value you can from your posts.

 Need help with driving more traffic to your blog?
 Perhaps you need more content and blog posts, or help with repurposing and updating posts?
-I’m Sandra Shannon, a B2B Technology Copywriter and I’m available to hire.
-Contact me here to book your free discovery call.
+I’m Sandra Shannon, a Copywriter & Content Marketer and I’m available to hire.
+Contact me here to book your FREE 20-minute consult.